 You must reserve your space online in advance for the Van Gogh Museum even with an I amsterdam City Card.
 And you need the physical card to reserve the space since you'll reserve it with the unique code printed on the card.
 (There's no way to know what physical card you will get ahead of time, even if you purchase it online in advance.)

 Your chances of getting your choice of day and time just may increase tenfold if you have an I amsterdam City Card as opposed to trying to get into the museum, last minute without it.

 There are usually spaces available for the same day with the card.

 Surprising Not-to-Miss Attractions Included with the I amsterdam City Card

-This wasn’t just a cold government building with pipes laid in cabinets.
-The Pipe Museum is in a charming neighborhood, in a historic home that’s 350 years old.
+This wasn't just a cold government building with pipes laid in cabinets.
+The Pipe Museum is in a charming neighborhood, in a historic home that's 350 years old.
 We LOVED it.
-It’s run by volunteers, mostly, who are passionate about pipes and pipe smoking.
-He explained the home is owned by the private owner of the pipe collection, with over 2,500 specimens in it; he’s been collecting over 50 years.
+It's run by volunteers, mostly, who are passionate about pipes and pipe smoking.
+He explained the home is owned by the private owner of the pipe collection.
+It houses over 2,500 specimens and he's been collecting pipes over 50 years.